-Wedding Picture Of Merkado Mois Natan And Rebeka Avram Natan (nee Geron)
+Wedding Picture Of Merkado Mois Natan And Rebeka Avram Natan (nee Geron) Together With Friends

-This is the wedding picture of Merkado Mois Natan and Rebeka Avram Natan (nee Geron) - my mother and father.
-It was taken in Varna in 1923.
+This is a wedding picture of my parents Merkado Mois Natan and Rebeka Avram Natan (nee Geron) together with friends.
+The photo was taken in Varna in 1923.